dbobrenko/awesome-rl/notes/dqn-agent.md

 Current work: [[Nature, 2015](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html)]

 One of the most valuable paper in deep reinforcement learning field.
 Previously, it was used to be thought, that Q-Learning cannot guarantee a stable convergence with non-linear function approximator.
-Google DeepMind team shown, that Q-Learning **can** stabilize convergence with deep neural networks, however, it requires a few tricks:
+Google DeepMind team have shown, that Q-Learning **can** stabilize convergence with deep neural networks, however, it requires a few tricks:
   1. Experience replay.
 The main idea is to break temporal correlations between consecutive updates;
   2. Off-policy learning with experience replay.

 ## Key points
-  - Model-free: it solves the RL task using samples from environment, without explicit model reconstruction;
+  - **Model-free**: it solves the RL task using samples from environment, without explicit model reconstruction;
-  - Off-policy: they used separate target network for predicting TD target; Target network follows greedy strategy, while behavior policy is epsilon-greedy; Learning performed using experience replay buffer;
+  - **Off-policy**: they used separate target network for predicting TD target; Target network follows greedy strategy, while behavior policy is epsilon-greedy; Learning performed using experience replay buffer;
   - The Q-Network learns to predict **expected accumulated discounted reward** `G` for any given state-action pair, so that `max_a Q(s,a; w) = G`; The main idea is to minimize the error between target reward and predicted one;
-  - Clipping positive rewards at 1 and all negative rewards at -1, leaving 0 rewards unchanged; Such hack limits error derivatives, and allows to use almost the same learning rate for different environments.
-However, the obvious limitation, the agent won't be able to differentiate between strong or weak reward signals;
+  - Clipping positive rewards at 1 and negative rewards at -1, leaving 0 rewards unchanged; Such hack limits error derivatives, and allows to use almost the same learning rate for different environments.
+However, the obvious limitation, the agent won't be able to differentiate between strong and weak reward signals;
   - To encode the input frame, they took the max value for each pixel over the current and previous frame (actually previous frame, not the previous "seen frame" after action repeat).
-Such hack removes flickering from game objects.
+Such hack removes flickering from game objects;
+  - Works only with **discrete action spaces**.

 ## Deep Q-Network Architecture (Nature, 2015)
   - Input: 84x84x4 (4 last frames are stacked as channels);
   - Conv2D layer with 32 feature maps, filter 8x8, and stride 4;